JustinMi/google-maps-place-saving-automation/README.md

 # Google Maps Place Saving Automation

-This project automates the process of saving a list of places from a CSV file (generated from Google Takeout) to Google Maps using Selenium and `undetected-chromedriver`.
+This project automates the process of saving a list of places from a CSV file (e.g. generated from Google Takeout) to Google Maps using Selenium and `undetected-chromedriver`.

+This was useful for me when I had to transfer 2000 saved places from one Google account to another.
+Google doesn't have a turnkey way to do this, so I exported my data from my old account using Google Takeout then used this script to save it to my new account.

 ## Prerequisites